 Once plaque becomes tartar only a dental professional can remove it for you.
 In some instances, proper oral hygiene may be able to take care of the earlier formations of tartar buildup, if you’re lucky.

 Fortunately, there are plenty of things you can do at home to remove plaque buildup — and hopefully some tartar before your next visit to the dentist.
+Incorporating dental floss into your daily routine is essential for effectively removing plaque and preventing it from hardening into tartar.
 Here are five things to do:

 1. Practice Good Oral Hygiene 🪥